Back in the day, VW's were everywhere and finding a decent used one for sale was no

 junk yard, but sometimes the Insurance Company decides they can make more money by selling

-it to an Auto Body shop or hobbiest who wants to tackle the repairs and put it back
+it to an Auto Body shop or hobbist who wants to tackle the repairs and put it back

 on the road.
 When the Insurance Company sells a "totaled" vehicle like this, the State will